sergendev/SwipeablePageViewDemo/README.md

 ---

-If you're reading this, thank you very much!
-I hope you like my work :)
+Thank you very much!
+I enjoyed creating this, and I hope you like it as well :)